 Still Pond https://newcanaanlandtrust.org/stillpond/

 Work should be able to stay on site for up to four months, capable of withstanding both adverse weather exposure and unsupervised interaction from passers-by and visitors to the sites.
 Artists must be 18 years of age or older.
 Sales and/or commissions of sculptures are encouraged, with 60% to the artist/40% to CBAC/NCLT.
 All sculptures must remain on site during the period of display.

 Proposals will be evaluated and selected by the Exhibit Advisory Committee on the basis of creativity, interactivity, and how the structure complements the landscape.
+While efforts will be made to accommodate requested sites, the committee will determine the final site for each installation.
 Advisory Committee includes:

 – Carriage Barn Executive Director Hilary Wittmann